 Storing your potjie

 After each use, wash the potjie pot and dry over heat source to remove excess moisture.
 Coat the inside with cooking oil or Spray and Cook.
-Store your potjie with the lid off and absorbent paper inside.
+Store your potjie with the lid on with absorbent paper inside.

 The first four things to make in your cast iron skillet: